hyva-themes/magento2-hyva-admin/docs/api-reference/grid-xml-reference/columns/include/column/index.md

 If a record contains PHP custom objects that can’t be cast to a string, then a custom type is required.

 There are many existing types you can use as an example.
 The existing types can be found in the `Hyva_Admin` module directory `Hyva/Admin/Model/DataType`.
-Each type class has to implement the interface `HyvaAdminApiDataTypeValueToStringConverterInterface` (or `HyvaAdminApiDataTypeInterface` which inherits the former).
+Each type class has to implement the interface `Hyva\Admin\Api\DataType\ValueToStringConverterInterface` (or `Hyva\Admin\Api\DataTypeInterface` which inherits the former).

 More information on the interfaces can be found in the Hyva_Admin PHP type reference.